Skip to content

 Deciding Whether to Carry Out an Education, Health and Care Needs Assessment

-They will assign you an Assessment and Planning Officer (APO).
+We will assign you an Assessment and Planning Officer (APO).
 The APO will send you the decision in writing.

-The Local Authority may not think your child requires an EHC needs assessment.
+We may not think your child requires an EHC needs assessment.
 If this is the case, your APO will ask the school or college to arrange a Way Forward meeting with you and your child.
 At this meeting, a non-statutory school-based Additional Needs Plan (ANP) can be reviewed, or agreed if required.
 This will help to support your child.
-The APO will send you and the school all the information collated before making the decision.
-This will conclude the statutory EHCNA process.
-If you don’t agree with the Local Authority’s decision, you have the right to appeal.
+The APO will also send you and the school all the information collated during the statutory assessment period.
+The statutory assessment process will then be concluded.

-For more information, see the ‘Help and Support’ section below.
+For more information, see the ‘Additional Help and Support’ section below.

 We will also go back to your child’s educational setting and ask for any further up-to-date information.

 Everyone we formally ask for information as part of an EHC needs assessment must reply to us within 6 weeks of the request.
-It is important that you and your child keep all the appointments relating to their assessment.
+It is important that you and your child keep all the appointments relating to their needs assessment.
 It could delay the process if you don’t.

 We understand that sometimes things happen and plans change.
 If you can't make an appointment, please make sure you contact the person you're supposed to see as soon as possible.
 You can then arrange a new time.
 Please let your APO know if there is going to be a delay.